12 Best Online Nursing Programs for Non-Nurses

 Program Overview

 This is another full-time program combining online coursework with in-person clinicals.
 The program is 16 months long with 59 credit hours.
-You may attend the ABSN program with a non-nursing bachelor’s or associate degree.
-Also, you can start with zero credit hours.
+You may attend the ABSN program with a non-nursing bachelor’s or associate’s degree.

-Most of the learning is online, but you will need to complete clinical practice at the school’s location in Oak Brook, Illinois, and other local facilities across the Chicagoland area.
+Most of the learning is online, but you will need to complete clinical practice at the school’s location, and other local facilities across the Chicagoland area.

 Admission Requirements